adrielyeung/calculator/README.md

 -----------------------
 1. Support decimal number as power.
 2. User interface / web app for inputting expression in ```main``` method in ```Application.java```.
+3. Add interactive mode in GUI to allow for instant calculation while inputting, instead of using "Calculate" button.